Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Non-monetary could be a company car or free healthcare **Family friendly/flexible working arrangements:**
-- HR need to plan for things like job sharing, family friendly programs, childcare, leave provisions
+- HR need to plan for things like job sharing, family friendly programs, childcare, leave provisions **Legal compliance and CSR:**
+- Legal issues not being manages are behind high levels of staff stress, absenteeism, turnover, and low productivity and morale
+- a